mharoot/algorithm-design-and-applications/JobScheduler/README.md

 #job scheduler

-by marvin and michael harootoonyan
+by Marvin and Michael Harootoonyan